 - Consider the total package

 1. Check your credit score

 Before you apply for a credit card, it helps to know where you stand.
-Take the time to find out your credit score so you can know which type of card you should apply for.
+Find out what your credit score is so you can know which type of card you should apply for.

 These general rules will apply based on your FICO score:

-If your credit doesn’t look as good as you hoped, it also makes sense to spend some time improving it before you apply for a credit card.
+If your credit doesn’t look as good as you hoped, it might make sense to spend some time improving it before you apply for a credit card.
 For the most part, the best (and easiest) ways to improve credit include paying all your bills early or on time and paying down debt to lower your credit utilization.

 Keep in mind, too, that any time you apply for a new credit card, you’ll face a hard pull of your credit report, which will temporarily drop your credit score and remain on your credit report for two years.
 Having several hard pulls in a short time could hurt your chances of getting approved for cards in the near future.